 Please note: There are a number of allocated bays in the front car park for staff, contractors, visitors and disabled.
 The staff parking is allocated under the same system as the rear car park with the exception that the bays are permanent.

 Parking is available in the multi-storey car park at the rear of 115 Victoria Parade during semester time.

 The carpark is open 7 days a week, Monday to Friday from 7:00am - 9:00pm and Saturday/Sunday from 8:00am - 6:00pm.

 The charge is a maximum of $10.00 per day (after four hours).
 This is payable via a ticket machine.

 Limited street parking is available close to the University, but these areas are heavily patrolled, so stick to the time limit or expect a ticket!

 There are two disabled parking spaces available in the front car park.
-Please contact Campus Concierge on (03) 9953 3000 if you would like to discuss disabled parking requirements.
+Please contact Campus Concierge through Service Central on (07) 3623 7272 if you would like to discuss disabled parking requirements.